BL24837/team-eiwit/README.md

       For this option, depending on the algorithm chosen, the program will ask you to input specific parameters.

    2. `Loop Algorithm`
-      For this option, the program will ask how many minutes you want the algorithm to run in a loop and specific parameters.
+      For this option, the program will ask how many minutes you want the algorithm to run in a loop.

+7. **Choose Stability, Visualizer, or Both**
+   After the program is done running, it will present you with three options:

+   1. `Stability`
+      For this option, the program will print the stability score in the terminal.

+   2. `Visualizer`
+      For this option, the program will plot the protein sequence.

+   3. `Both`
+      The program will perform both actions.

 Follow these steps to reproduce the results accurately.